 Before you contact anyone for networking purposes, make sure that your resume is updated and absolutely flawless.
-You'll use it to give your contacts a sense of your background before meeting them, or leave it behind as a reminder of your skills and experience.
+You will use it to give your contacts a sense of your background before meeting them or leave it behind as a reminder of your skills and experience.

 The Informational Interview

-An informational interview is a brief meeting (in person, over the phone, or by e-mail) that allows you to ask questions about a person's career path, her current position, appropriate ways to position yourself for a similar job, and more.
-You can set up informational interviews with personal contacts, alumni, internship supervisors, professors, or anyone doing something interesting or relevant to you.
-Call or e-mail someone to set up an informational interview.
+An informational interview is a brief meeting (in person, over the phone, or by e-mail) that allows you to ask questions about a person's career path, his/her current position, appropriate ways to position yourself for a similar job and more.
+You can set up informational interviews with personal contacts, alumni, internship supervisors, professors or anyone doing something interesting or relevant to you.
+Call or email someone to set up an informational interview.

-While informational interviews often lead to job or internship opportunities, it's important to remember that the most effective informational interviews are conducted with the goal of learning, not simply landing a position.
+While informational interviews often lead to job or internship opportunities, it is important to remember that the most effective informational interviews are conducted with the goal of learning, not simply landing a position.

 Sample Email Correspondence

 Below is a sample email that you might write to an alumnus to ask for an informational interview:

 I found your name and contact information on the Mediapolis School District website.
 I am a rising junior in the College of Arts and Sciences and hope to pursue a career in secondary education upon graduation.
 Given that you have over five years of experience in this field, I would appreciate the chance to ask you a few questions about your career path and your experience in the public school system in Iowa.

 I realize that this time of year is likely a busy one for you.
 I am hopeful that you would be willing to speak with me over the phone or via email at some point during the next two weeks.
 Please let me know if you are able to talk with me. and if so. what method of communication would be preferable.